Housing New Zealand Corporation is a Crown agent that provides housing services for people in need.

 We own or manage more than 64,000 properties nationwide, including about 1,500 houses for community groups providing residential services.
 More than 185,000 people live in our houses or flats.
 It isn’t just about getting a roof over people’s heads - we also work closely with others to ensure our tenants have access to good support services.

 In addition to being a social housing provider, we also offer several affordable housing products – such as the KiwiSaver HomeStart grant, Welcome Home Loans and the First Home Ownership Programme – that make it easier for people to buy their own homes.

 Our Customer Services Centre (freephone 0800 801 601) provides national coverage 8am to 8pm Monday to Friday for all enquiries and 24/7 for urgent calls.
 Our trained housing advisors provide a range of services and can answer most questions on the spot.

 - getting a state house or flat repaired

 - checking a tenant’s account

-- making a complaint and providing feedback
+- lodging complaints and providing feedback

 Our housing advisors have access to extensive information databases.